swaroop-smilecode/data_engineering/07_air_flow/installation_on_ec2/05_running_air_flow_on_docker.md

 docker-compose up
 ```

-You will see airflow running at below address
+You will see airflow running at below address, where `54.146.206.183` is the public ip address of EC2 instance.
 ```python
 http://54.146.206.183:8080
 ```